-If you’re just starting your journey into the world of Photoshop, or you’ve been there before and you just need a little brushing up (pun intended), here are 20 quick but essential tips to keep you out of trouble and get you going in the right direction.
-These tips and involve Adobe Photoshop shortcuts, Photoshop brush library tips, and several other Photoshop hotkeys.
+If you’re just starting your journey into the world of Photoshop or you’ve been there before and you just need a little brushing up (pun intended), here are 20 quick but essential tips to keep you out of trouble.

 1. When getting rid of a background around your subject always create a mask instead of using the eraser tool.

 2. Make a copy of the original image in the layers panel and make edits to the copy.

 3. The stamp tool can be effective for filling in part of an image, but make sure you’re not creating an undesired pattern as you reproduce pixels.